5 min read

 Three Futures for Advertising

 Scenario 3: Hybrid chaos.
-Some mix of both, with different protocols for different platforms, and brands playing arbitrage between them.
+Some mix of both, with different protocols for different platforms.
+We're probably headed for #3.

 The New Metrics